 One Photographer or Two?

 I often get asked by couples whether they should have one photographer or two for their wedding.
-My album packages include a second photographer (it can be added to the Basic Package as well), and you do have the option of removing it to bring down the cost if you determine that you just need single-photographer coverage.
+My album packages include a second photographer (it can be added to the photography-only Basic Package as well), and you do have the option of removing it to bring down the cost of the package if you determine that you just need single-photographer coverage.

 If you are not sure about this decision, it's best for us to have a discussion about the particulars of your wedding plans.
 But here are some factors to consider: